LeStolz/XR-Interactive/README.md

 - POV's of classes of users:

   - The Player should be able to see the Spectators in the VR world.
-  - The relative positions and orientations between the Player and the Spectators should be the same in both the real world and the VR world allowing for more natural communication (i.e. When the Player looks at the Spectators in the VR world, he would also be looking at them in the real world and vice versa).
+  - The relative positions and orientations between the Player and the Spectators should be the same in both the real world and the VR world allowing for more natural communication (i.g.
+When the Player looks at the Spectators in the VR world, he would also be looking at them in the real world and vice versa).
   - The POV of what is shown on the LSD is the POV of the Spectators in the VR world for now.

 - Spectators interactions: